coins/bitcoin-scripts/op_lookup.md

 	# Our second 'function call' is get_prime.
 Its address is 0.
 So no addition needed for this 'name'
 	PICK

-	# We use the result as an argument for another call of is get_prime
+	# We use the result as an argument for another call of get_prime
 	PICK